3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 Should Kyoto be at the Top of Your Travel Bucket List?

-“YES!”
-I shout from the top of Mount Kurama —Kyoto is nearly the most magical place I’ve ever experienced in this lifetime (second only to Lauterbrunnen, Switzerland).
 I truly cannot capture the beauty of the city in words, or even more importantly, how calm and content it will make you feel.
-Kyoto treated me to some of the most unique activities I’ve ever had the pleasure of engaging in—from wielding a katana sword to walking under thousands of red torii gates to hiking a mountain that just so happens to have more than 40 shrines on it!
-The best part is that each of these experiences is truly authentic to historical Japanese practices, as the residents take great pride in honoring and preserving the ways of the past with a noble dedication I have yet to see replicated anywhere else in the world.
+Kyoto treated me to some of the most unique activities I’ve ever had the pleasure of participating in—from wielding a katana sword to walking under thousands of red torii gates to hiking a mountain that just so happens to have 40 shrines on it!

-✺ TRAVEL TOOLS ✺
+TRAVEL TOOLS

 Kyoto Customized Map (Google Maps)

-✺ ABOUT ME ✺
+ABOUT ME

 Hi, I’m Ashley.
 I’m determined to see the world.
 All of it.
 Are you coming with?